Scroll down the page to access our recent outputs, information and publications

 To achieve these aims we are conducting multi-scale, cross-sectoral stakeholder workshops to engage with stakeholders in an iterative and inclusive way and ensure that all relevant stakeholders are involved in this research, from its framing to implementation.
 Experts from the agriculture, animal husbandry, education, forestry, policy and public health sectors across Karnataka, Kerala, Goa, and Maharashtra who are knowledgeable about managing zoonotic diseases such as KFD will be invited to participate in stakeholder workshops to jointly conduct stakeholder mapping, problem framing and knowledge integration exercises and to experiment with the spatial decision support tool.

-The report from our first stakeholder workshop, held in Bengaluru in August 2018, can be found here.
+The report from our first stakeholder workshop, held in Bengaluru in August 2018.

 Predicting disease patterns under alternative scenarios for the tool